bheimbu/evolutionary_ecology/docs/source/second_week.rst

         .. tab:: Requirements

             1. Read section :ref:`Geneious_Prime`.
-            2. See the `sequence assignment list <https://docs.google.com/spreadsheets/d/1jLPmKAFAuehtg1MWWZrVGDfeNNqv-mfPGC4dCOA2GbI/edit?usp=sharing>`_
+            2. See the `sequence assignment list <https://docs.google.com/spreadsheets/d/1jLPmKAFAuehtg1MWWZrVGDfeNNqv-mfPGC4dCOA2GbI/edit?usp=sharing>`_.
             3. Check out, which raw reads have been assigned to you.
-            4. Download your `raw sequences  <https://owncloud.gwdg.de/index.php/s/QSFR7r76OLJ5TsS>`_ (Download the right files!!!).

         .. tab:: Exercise 1

            1. Open Geneious and create the folder **Monday/Tutorial_1** and for a each gene a subfolder (name them **18S**, **28S**, and **COI**)
-           2. See the `sequence assignment list <https://docs.google.com/spreadsheets/d/1jLPmKAFAuehtg1MWWZrVGDfeNNqv-mfPGC4dCOA2GbI/
+           2. Download and import your `raw sequences  <https://owncloud.gwdg.de/index.php/s/QSFR7r76OLJ5TsS>`_ to Geneious Prime (Download the right files!!!).

            .. attention::
               Remember that each gene belongs to its own folder (Do not import your 28S sequences into your 18S or COI folder, and *vice versa*!)